 Assessing core content in deep and meaningful ways is hard enough.

-Designing assessment to align with whole game learning requires two shifts in your assessment practice: greater authenticity and multiple, varied measures.
+Designing assessment to align with Whole Learning, the Wider Learning Ecosystem, and Levers for Capability and Agency requires two shifts in your assessment practice: greater authenticity and multiple, varied measures.

 Assessment should predict student performance in the outside world.
 Standardized assessments are inauthentic—knowledge is measured within a subject about a well-defined problem by working alone without access to outside information.
 In contrast, well-designed performance assessments are a tool for assessing how well students deepen and apply knowledge and skills within project-based learning.